teasit/magic-formula-tyre-library/README.md

 evaluation functions are suitable for code-generation and have actually proven to be only moderately slower than linear tire models.

-I hope this project benefits some students passionate about Vehicle Dynaimcs.
+I hope this project benefits some students passionate about Vehicle Dynamics.
 If you have any questions, don't hesitate to contact me!
 I will try and keep this project updated in the future.
 If you want to contribute, please do.
 But I must warn you, I am still new to publishing code as open-source and do not yet